In this section

 Treatment for fetal alcohol syndrome (FAS):

 The US Food and Drug Administration (FDA) has designated specific drugs for treating the symptoms of withdrawal from alcohol in babies.
-However, there is no treatment for life-long birth defects and retardation.
+However, there is no treatment for life-long birth defects and intellectual disability.
 Babies and children with alcohol-related damage often need developmental follow-up and, possibly, long-term treatment and care.

 Prevention of fetal alcohol syndrome (FAS):